Episodes

 21. "I Fear No One" - Native American Performance in 19th Century Phi…

-In honor of Native American Heritage Month, an exploration of performances by Indigenous People in theaters of the City of Philadelphia in the 19th Century.
+In honor of Native American Heritage Month, an exploration of performances by Indigenous People in theaters of the City of Philadelphia.
+We also cover plays by white performers that supposedly depicted Native people and stories in that period.

 Episode page